learnermaxRL/actAgents/docs/README.md

 # AI Agents Framework Documentation

-Welcome to the documentation for the Shopping AI System!
-This guide will help you understand the architecture, core concepts, and how to create your own custom agents using this framework.
+Welcome to the documentation for the AI Agents Framework This guide will help you understand the architecture, core concepts, and how to create your own custom agents using this framework.

 ---